kunWangkun/d2SBin/README.md

  	-h, --help: show this help message and exit.
   	-c, --binning_result: binning result file.
 	-l, --list of binning result files.
- 	-t, --ture_label: true label of contigs.
+ 	-t, --true_label: true label of contigs.
   	-e, --eva_output_dir: the path of evaluation file.
 - Usage:

 If the output of binning is one file with contigs ID and binning result labels, you can use the option *-c*. e.g:
 *`$ python evaluation.py -c d2SBin.k6.r0.txt -t real_label.txt -e ./eva`*

 If the output of binning are files with sequences from same bins, you can create a list file and use the option *-l* to evaluate the result. e.g:
 *`$ ls /home/.../Binning.output*.fasta > output_file_list.txt`*
 *`$ python evaluation.py -l output_file_list.txt -t real_label.txt -e ./eva`*

 ## The demo of d2SBin on testing dataset.